-There is a small number of 2021 Yamaha WaveRunners still filtering through Australian dealers, but most of these are pre-sold.
+A small number of superseded 2021 Yamaha WaveRunners filtered through Australian dealers last last year but were pre-sold.

-Most Yamaha WaveRunner dealers canvassed in Australia had empty showrooms, or filled their showrooms with pre-delivery stock that was already sold.
+Most Yamaha WaveRunner dealers canvassed in Australia by Watercraft Zone had empty showrooms, or filled their showrooms with pre-delivery stock that was already sold.

-The good news for performance fans, the race-bred 2022 Yamaha GP1800R SVHO (pictured above with a choice of two colour schemes for Australia) should be part of the first shipment in January 2022, along with the updated 2022 Yamaha VX Cruiser 1050 (now with speakers) and base model Yamaha EX and EX Deluxe.
+The good news for performance fans, the race-bred 2022 Yamaha GP1800R SVHO (pictured above with a choice of two colour schemes for Australia) should be here in the first quarter of this year.

-The first of the highly-anticipated 2022 FX series is not due in Australian showrooms until February 2021 at this stage, starting with the 2022 Yamaha FX HO Cruiser and 2022 Yamaha FX SVHO Limited.
+The first of the highly-anticipated 2022 FX series is not due in Australian showrooms until February or March 2022 at this stage, starting with the 2022 Yamaha FX HO Cruiser and 2022 Yamaha FX SVHO Limited.

-Other models in the popular FX range – the FX HO, FX SVHO, and FX SVHO Cruiser – are not due in Australia until March 2022 as this stage.
+Other models in the popular FX range – the FX HO, FX SVHO, and FX SVHO Cruiser – are not due in Australia until March 2022 – or later.